15 Expats Talk about Health Insurance and Healthcare in Ukraine

 When we asked expats and global nomads about the quality of medical care in Ukraine, they replied:

 "Healthcare services in Ukraine are provided by both public and private institutions.
 The public healthcare system is funded by the government and is available to all citizens of Ukraine.
 The quality of public healthcare varies depending on the region, but generally it is considered to be of a lower standard than private healthcare.
 Foreign residents are able to access the public healthcare system, however, they may need to pay for some services.
 Expats in Ukraine typically use private healthcare services, as they are more reliable and of a higher quality.
-However, some expats may choose to use the public healthcare system if they are unable to afford private healthcare," said one expat living in Ukraine.
+However, some expats may choose to use the public healthcare system if they are unable to afford private healthcare," mentioned one expat in Ukraine.

 What are medical services in Ukraine like?